 Further treatise on the state of the railways (“how much did you have to pay for your ticket?”, “well I wouldn’t know would I”) woodpeckering into the brain jumped over the final course of seasonal fruits and wine granita (semi-frozen sugar and wine).
 Not really to my taste but the lemon shortbread and cream finished things off neatly without triggering my oversensitivity to sweet flavours.

-Cutting short any thoughts of coffee, we settled a seventy-five pound bill with an owner sympathetic to our whining about our load companion, contemplating thoughts of how to avoid him on subsequent visits.
+Cutting short any thoughts of coffee, we settled a seventy-five pound bill for the Melton’s sea food with an owner sympathetic to our whining about our load companion, contemplating thoughts of how to avoid him on subsequent visits.
 Considering this gentleman further, I suspect he’d be horrified by my habit of holding a knife and fork in a single hand while sipping wine or my lack of deference to cutlery convention but utterly unaware of his own negative impact on his surrounds.
 Can I suggest, on this basis, that if you’re irritated by the lack of convention observed at an adjacent table then that’s your problem, but if you can’t avoid the braying superiority next door than that’s certainly not your problem.
 Isn’t that what good manners really are?
 There’s a phrase I like, the provenance of which I can’t remember.